-RMT announces November rail strike dates
+RMT union announces November rail strike dates

 - Published

-More rail strikes will take place on 3, 5, and 7 November, the RMT union has announced.
+More rail strikes over pay and conditions will take place on 3, 5, and 7 November, the RMT union has announced.

-However, it is only the strike on the 3 November that will be as disruptive as previous strikes, the BBC understands.
+It threatens a week's worth of disruption similar to previous strikes, the BBC understands.

 RMT general secretary Mick Lynch accused Network Rail of "dishonesty" in negotiations.